holepunchto/pear-docs/reference/bare/overview.md

 2. A native addon system supporting both statically and dynamically linked addons.
 3. Light-weight thread support with synchronous joins and shared array buffer support.

-Everything else if left to userland modules to be implemented using these primitives, keeping the runtime itself succinct and _bare_.
+Everything else is left to userland modules to be implemented using these primitives, keeping the runtime itself succinct and _bare_.

 ## API